-ABP is at the forefront of cruise travel in the UK.
+ABP is at the heart of cruise travel in Europe.
 Leading cruise operators, including P&O Cruises, Cunard Line, Princess Cruises, Royal Caribbean International, Fred Olsen Cruise Line, Saga Holidays, MSC Cruises and Norwegian Cruise Lines are all frequent visitors to ABP’s Port of Southampton.
-Other ABP ports that cater to cruise vessels include: Hull, Plymouth, Barrow, Ayr, Troon, Cardiff and Swansea.
+Other ABP ports welcoming cruise vessels include: Hull, Plymouth, Barrow, Ayr, Troon, Cardiff and Swansea.

-Southampton is Europe's leading turnaround cruise port and has been voted the UK’s best cruise departure port by Cruise Critic UK for nine years running.
+Southampton is Europe's leading turnaround cruise port and was voted the UK’s best cruise departure port by Cruise Critic UK for nine years running.

 Our ports have a proud history serving the cruise sector and thanks to our investment, ABP continues to offer the capability and expertise to deliver the best solutions for our customers.